-- a.
-Potential for achieving DSRIP goal of system transformation, including the three objectives, as described in STC 6 in section VIII (Score 1 (lowest) 30 (highest)) - b.
-Potential for achieving DSRIP goal of reducing preventable events, as described in STC 1a in section VIII (Score 1-10) - c.
-Scope of project and capacity of project to directly affect Medicaid and uninsured population (1-10) - d.
-Potential Cost Savings to the Medicaid Program (1-5) - e.
-Robustness of evidence base (1-5)
+- i.
+Potential for achieving DSRIP goal of system transformation, including the three objectives, as described in STC 6 in section VII (Score 1 (lowest) 30 (highest)) - ii.
+Potential for achieving DSRIP goal of reducing preventable events, as described in STC 1(a) in section VII (Score 1-10) - iii.
+Scope of project and capacity of project to directly affect Medicaid and uninsured population (Score 1-10) - iv.
+Potential Cost Savings to the Medicaid Program (Score 1-5) - v.
+Robustness of evidence base (Score 1-5)